nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _does not currently have package moderation or package signing: https://chocolatey.org/about
 .. _installing software from untrusted sources: `Malware.`_

-On the bright side, most of the language-specific package managers, such as
+On the bright side, most of the language-specific package managers such as Haskell's ``cabal``,
-Haskell's ``cabal``,
 Perl's ``CPAN``,
 .NET's NuGet,
 Node.js's ``npm``,
 Python's ``pip``,
 and
-Ruby's RubyGems,
+Ruby's RubyGems
 are available on Windows.

 Linux has several mature, general-purpose packaging systems,